CFT2111/Hyperlinks-Images-Media/README.md

     * Make sure you validate the page.
 * Add some CSS to style the form elements.
 Here is some advice:
     * You may need to put each pair of label and input elements inside *div* tags.
-    * You may need to change the *display* property for the form controls to move them onto separate lines.
     * You may need to use the attribute selector in CSS to style specific types of form element e.g. radio buttons?